Cruwal/Face-Detection/README.md

 ## Description

 This project focuses on a solution to the face detection problem with a system based on edges.
 The main steps are presented below, and are mainly inspired by the work of S. Anila and N. Devarajan (2010).
+In addition, the dataset used for neural network training is currently "The MUCT Face Database", available at https://github.com/StephenMilborrow/muct

 ### Steps